 - Noxia poena par esto.
 “Let the punishment fit the crime.”
 (De Leg.
 3.11)

 - Nec vero superstitione tollenda religio tollitur.
 “Religion isn’t destroyed just because superstition is.”
 (De Div.
 2.72.148)

 (In chronological order)

-Pro Quinctio, Pro Roscio Amerino, Pro Roscio Comodeo, de Lege Agraria, Contra Rullum, In Verrem, de Imperio Cn.
-Pompei, Pro Caecina, Pro Cluentio, Pro Rabirio Perduellionis Reo, In Catilinam I-IV, Pro Murena, Pro Sulla, Pro Flacco, Pro Archia Poeta, Post Reditum in Senatu, Post Reditum in Quirites, de Domo Sua, de Haruspicum Responsis, Pro Cn.
-Plancio, Pro Sestio, In Vatinium, Pro Caelio, de Provinciis Consularibus, Pro Balbo, Pro Milone, In Pisonem, Pro Scauro, Pro Fonteio, Pro Rabirio Postumo, Pro Marcello, Pro Ligario, Pro Deiotaro, Philippicae.
+Pro Quinctio, Pro Roscio Amerino, Pro Roscio Comoedo, de Lege Agraria, Contra Rullum, In Verrem, de Imperio Cn.
+Pompei, Pro Caecina, Pro Cluentio, Pro Rabirio Perduellionis Reo, In Catilinam I-IV, Pro Murena, Pro Sulla, Pro Flacco, Pro Archia Poeta, Post Reditum in Senatu, Post Reditum in Quirites, De Domo Sua, de Haruspicum Responsis, Pro Cn.
+Plancio, Pro Sestio, In Vatinium, Pro Caelio, De Provinciis Consularibus, Pro Balbo, Pro Milone, In Pisonem, Pro Scauro, Pro Fonteio, Pro Rabirio Postumo, Pro Marcello, Pro Ligario, Pro Deiotaro, Philippicae.